mike-L/gettingandcleaningdata_assignment/README.md

 Each variable is in its own column.

 ###3.
 Every variable has a name and it is clear that each is a summary of the original data
 Unlike the source files, every variable in tidy_dataset.txt has a name (in the file header) and the prefix for each variable name ('subject_activity_avg') indicates that it is not the same as its equivalent in the source data; a transformation has been performed.
+Additionally, shorthand words have been expanded to their full form, i.e:

+* Acc = Acceleration
+* Gyro = Gyroscope
+* Mag=Magnitude
+* BodyBody = Body (probably a mistake in the file)

 ###4.
 Activity labels are descriptive
 Rather than show just the activity id as a number on its own, the dataset contains descriptive labels indicating whether the subject is laying, sitting, standing, walking, walking downstairs or walking upstarirs.